emmetio/emmet-docs/src/documents/filters/index.html.md

 HAML syntax filter: output abbreviation as HAML template.
 Applies by default for HAML files.

 ### HTML syntax: `html`
-HTML syntax filter: output abbreviation as HTML/XML tags.
+HTML syntax filter: outputs abbreviation as HTML/XML tags.
 Applies by default everywhere except HAML files.

 ### Escape: `e`
 Escapes XML-unsafe characters: `<`, `>` and `&`.

 For example, `div#header|e` will be expanded into `&lt;div id="header"&gt;&lt;/div&gt;`.
-This filters will be extremely useful for tech bloggers/writers who wants to show code snippets on website (if you add Emmet support into you CMS, of course).
+This filter will be extremely useful for tech bloggers/writers who wants to show code snippets on website (if you add Emmet support into you CMS, of course).

 ### Comment tags: `c`
 Add comments around important tags.
 By default, “important tags” are those tags with `id` and/or `class` attribute.